Brilliant Rhodium Plating Solution - BathPlating Solutions

 Our Brilliant Rhodium Plating Bath is an electroplating bath that requires electroplating equipment such as our Jewel Master Option 5 which will have everything you need for most applications including the following minimum required items.

 Minimum Required Items

 - A source of direct current voltage with a controllable voltage range of one to six volts, (1 VDC - 6 VDC).

 - A suitable container to hold the solution.

-- A solution electrode or anode made of the proper material, (Platinum Anode Required), to apply the positive electrical charge to the solution.
+- A Platinum Anode is Required to apply the positive electrical charge to the solution.

 - Keep solution at room temperature.
-Agitation is recommended for this solution.
+Air Agitation is recommended for this solution.

 - A plating rack to hold the parts in the solution and provide electrical contact with the negative terminal of the power source.